Music Technology Diploma application, audition, and assessment information

 Audition Videos

 The audition video should demonstrate your skills as an instrumentalist, vocalist and/or producer.
 It needs to showcase your performance abilities and/or your best work.
-The video should be no longer than four minutes long, and will want to ensure the audio is not distorted or drops out.
+The video should be no longer than four minutes long, and you will want to ensure the audio is not distorted and doesn't drop out.
 If applicable, production must be shown within the DAW (digital audio workstation) you used to create the track(s) you are submitting.

 Online Assessments